Welcome to modepy’s documentation!¶

 dimensions = 2

-# Get a basis of orthonormal functions, and their derivatives.
+# Get a basis of orthonormal functions and some nodes.

 x, y = nodes